learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 * `dtype=datetime[ns]` field confirms that the index is made of timestamp objects.
-* `length=2284` shows the total number of entries in our timeseries data.
+* `length=2284` shows the total number of entries in our time series data.
 * `freq='W-SAT'` tells us that we have 2,284 weekly (W) date stamps starting on Saturdays (SAT).

 ## Resampling

-Remember that depepending on the nature of analytical question, the resolution of timestamps can also be changed to other frequencies.
+Remember that depending on the nature of analytical question, the resolution of timestamps can also be changed to other frequencies.
 For this data set we can resample to monthly CO2 consumption values.
 This can be obtained by using the `resample() function`.
 Let's

 * Group the time-series into buckets representing 1 month using `resample()` function.
 * Apply a `mean()`function on each group (i.e. get monthly average).